FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Check if a number is odd
 	GrabFnc[fnc] fclib_math_odd.bat "variable_name" "number"

-### Note
-All the functions above only works with list with all integers.
-String or floats will cause errors.

 # Use Batch in FreakC
 Unlike all the previous release, now FreakC support writing Batch without any other commands.
 So you can actually learn Batch and write Batch codes in FreakC.